Tag Archive for 'restaurant'

 Wines from Lebanon and thereabouts

 At last – another event that reminds me of what wine is all about, and why I like writing about it.
 A group of wine nuts from Manchester and thereabouts once again descended on the Aladdin BYO restaurant in Withington, to eat well, and share wines from Lebanon and thereabouts.
 The original brief was to bring bottles from the Eastern Mediterranean or the North Coast of Africa.
-We finished up with no bottles from Africa, and stretched the concept of Eastern Mediterranean from Greece to Georgia (mercifully as far as the one in the USA), but it didn’t seem to matter.
+We finished up with no bottles from Africa, and stretched the concept of Eastern Mediterranean from Greece to Georgia (mercifully not as far as the one in the USA), but it didn’t seem to matter.
 Somehow it felt as though we kept within the spirit of the theme.

 As usual, Aladdin delivered, and we paid only £20 per person all in, including tip and corkage.
 Well actually they did not charge for corkage as we had our own glasses and opened our own wine.
 I learned on leaving that they were going to expand to take over the Indian restaurant next door completely – they already have the first floor and will move in on the ground floor too.
 Excellent news.
 They do a great job, and deserve every success.